 Multiple sclerosis (MS) is an autoimmune disease.
-It causes the immune system, which usually defends the body against infection and disease, to instead target the protective myelin coating that covers the nerves.
+It occurs when the immune system, which usually defends the body against infection and disease, targets the protective myelin coating that covers the nerves.

-In this article, we describe PPMS, its treatment, and additional strategies for managing symptoms.
+In this article, we describe PPMS, its treatment, outlook, and additional strategies for managing symptoms.

-PPMS causes the function of the brain and central nervous system (CNS) to consistently worsen, without episodes of remission and relapse.
+PPMS causes the function of the central nervous system (CNS) to worsen progressively.
+This occurs without episodes of remission and relapse.

-- Active: A brain MRI shows more lesions and wider disease activity.
+- Active: A brain MRI shows inflammatory or new lesions and wider disease activity.

 - Not active: Symptoms continue, but the disease is not causing further lesions.

-- With progression: Levels of disability are increasing and symptoms are getting worse.
+- With progression: Levels of disability are increasing, and a person’s symptoms worsen.

-- Without progression: The disease is not causing further disability and symptoms are steady.
+- Without progression: The disease is not causing further disability, and a person’s symptoms are steady.

-In people with relapsing-remitting MS or secondary progressive MS, symptoms develop and resolve cyclically.
-In a person with PPMS, the symptoms gradually grow more severe, without remission periods.
+In people with relapsing-remitting MS (RRMS), symptoms episodically develop or worsen and ease or resolve.
+In a person with PPMS, the disease effects gradually grow more severe, or new symptoms develop without remission periods.

-All types of MS typically damage the CNS.
+All types of MS typically involve only the CNS.
 However, PPMS causes a distinct type of damage.
-It tends to cause fewer lesions on the brain and more lesions on the spinal cord, for example, compared with other forms of MS.
+It tends to cause fewer lesions on the brain and more lesions on the spinal cord than other MS forms.

-According to the National Multiple Sclerosis Society, PPMS is more difficult to diagnose and treat than types that remit and relapse.
+PPMS lesions also tend to contain fewer inflammatory cells.
+The combination of these factors can mean that the condition is more difficult to diagnose and treat than types that remit and relapse.